 1/4 teaspoon fresh cracked black pepper, more or less upon your taste-buds

-If you enjoyed this dish, you may enjoy these others as well:
+If you enjoyed this dish, you will enjoy these too:

 My favorite scones to make at home are a buttermilk based recipe like yours – but rather than savory they’re slightly sweet with crystallized ginger.
 So, you have that cool of the buttermilk and the heat of the ginger – a very nice combination.